terraform-ibm-modules/terraform-ibm-powervs-infrastructure/README.md

 Three solutions are offered:
 1. [PowerVS full-stack variation](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/main/solutions/full-stack)
-    - Creates three VPCs with RHEL or SLES instances, Power Virtual Server workspace, interconnects them, and configures OS network management services (SQUID proxy, NTP, NFS, and DNS services) using Ansible Galaxy collection roles [ibm.power_linux_sap collection](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/).
+    - Creates a VPC and Power Virtual Server workspace, interconnects them, and configures OS network management services (SQUID proxy, NTP, NFS, and DNS services) using Ansible Galaxy collection roles [ibm.power_linux_sap collection](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/).
 2. [PowerVS extension variation](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/main/solutions/extension)
     - Extends the full-stack solution by creating a new Power Virtual Server workspace in a different zone and interconnects with the previous solution.
     - This solution is typically used for **High Availability scenarios** where a single management VPC can be used to reach both PowerVS workspaces.